 How: Coming from a non-science background was initially daunting, as I hadn't touched the sciences since A-levels and most universities require graduate entrants to sit an admissions test - either the UCAT or GAMSAT.
 It took a bit of time and some hard work, but it was doable, and I'm glad to have done something different beforehand since it has kept my interests broad and equipped me with a skillset I might not have had otherwise.
 I also had a year out between graduating from Oxford and starting in Nottingham, which gave me the chance to do some shadowing in palliative care and geriatrics, work as a domiciliary carer, and work in a COVID vaccine clinic.
-The beauty of the graduate course is that you can take all of your previous experiences in with you - I found my languages course really helped with
+The beauty of the graduate course is that you can take all of your previous experiences in with you - I found my languages course really helped with learning anatomical terms and communication skills, while the carer and vaccine clinic roles helped build confidence in terms of working in a healthcare setting.

-Why: Medicine is a really interesting career that has many possible avenues to go down - one of the most exciting things for me currently is getting to dip my toe into the various opportunities, including travel, conferences, research, and, above all, meeting lots of people from all walks of life.
+Why: Medicine is a really interesting career that has many possible avenues to go down - one of the most exciting things for me currently is getting to dip my toe into the various specialties during the clinical rotations.
+It opens the door to many opportunities, including travel, conferences, research, and, above all, meeting lots of people from all walks of life.
 It is not always an easy route to go down, but it is definitely fulfilling, which is something I was sure I wanted from my career.